LucasssLau/Data_Analytics_Projects/README.md

 Here is how to effectively use the resources provided in this repository:

 ### Data Source
-- **Download Data**: Start by downloading the data from the `Index of bucket _divvy-tripdata_`.
+- **Download Data**: Start by downloading the data from the `https://divvy-tripdata.s3.amazonaws.com/index.html`.
 This data is essential for conducting the analysis and is used throughout the Jupyter notebook.

 ### Jupyter Notebook
 - **Data Preparation and Analysis**: